 Develop a Foundation in Information Systems.

 Information systems technologists think strategically about selecting, deploying and utilizing computer-based information systems for organizational efficiency and competitive advantage.
-This involves aspects of business analysis, information theory, hardware and software systems, databases and systems design.
+This involves understanding IT leadership, project management, and current trends in technology in order to become better business managers and end-users of technology.

 The BSBA, Information Systems and Technology Emphasis is earned through our internationally recognized College of Business Administration, ranked among the top 2 percent of business schools in the world thanks to dual AACSB accreditation in both business and accounting.